KorfLab/learning-C/README.md

 If you're worried about polluting the global namespace with your variables and functions (and you should be), you can make these private to a specific file with the keywords `static`.

-	static int Mine; // global and private to the file
+	static int Mine; // variable private to the file static int whatever() {} // function private to the file

 The variable `Mine` cannot be reached by any piece of code that isn't in the same file where `Mine` is defined.
 It isn't part of the global namespace.
+Functions like `whatever()` can have a similar behavior if they are declared `static`.

 ## Pointers ##